Majd ed-Dowleh Qajar-Qovanlu Amirsoleimani: Family

-Political Influence
+Political influence

-Majd ed-Dowleh played a pivotal role in the political landscape of Persia during the reign of Naser al-Din Shah.
+Majd ed-Dowleh played a pivotal role in the political landscape of Iran during the reign of Naser al-Din Shah.
 Serving as the Shah’s high-steward, he helped navigate a delicate balance in both domestic and foreign policies.
 Domestically, Iran was managing complex relations with religious, administrative, and commercial authorities, while internationally, the Qajar dynasty faced the growing influence of foreign powers, particularly by the Russian Empire.

 Majd ed-Dowleh was a strong advocate for increased contact with Europe, believing that diplomatic, military, technical, and educational exchanges with European powers could help modernize Iran and strengthen its position against foreign intervention.
 His fluency in French and English made him an invaluable asset during diplomatic missions, including the Shah’s groundbreaking travels to Europe.
 His role as a key figure in the court enabled him to contribute significantly to Iran's strategic interactions with the West during this period of shifting global dynamics.

 Majd ed-Dowleh held various important positions within the Qajar administration, though he was not a political figure.
 He was a trusted individual at court, and as such, the Shah entrusted him with these responsibilities.
 From 1885, he served as Court Chamberlain, Master of the Horse, and Controller of the Royal Household, overseeing court affairs and the royal stables.
 He was appointed Governor of Khawech (1897–1901) and Kermanshah (1901–1903), managing these key regions.
 In 1903, he became a member of the Grand Council and Ilkhani of the Royal Clan, advising the monarchy and leading the Qajar tribal affairs.
 Additionally, he served as Governor of Shimran in 1905 and Commander of Artillery from 1907 to 1909, contributing to both administrative and military responsibilities.
 He was awarded the Decoration of the Imperial Portrait for his service.